vitalif/dynamic-virtual-scroll/README.md

 "buffered render" or "windowed render" - it's the same.

 There are plenty of virtual scroll implementations for JS.
-Some of them are part of a larger UI library (ag-grid, ExtJS and so on), some of them are more standalone (react-virtualized, react-window, ngx-virtual-scroller, react-dynamic-virtual-list).
+Some of them are part of a larger UI library (ag-grid, ExtJS and so on), some of them are more standalone (react-virtualized, react-window, ngx-virtual-scroller, ngx-ui-scroll, react-dynamic-virtual-list).

 However, there is a thing that they all miss: dynamic (and unknown apriori) row heights.
-Some implementations allow to set different row heights for items, but you must calculate all heights before rendering; some allow dynamic row heights, but have bugs and do not really work;
+Some implementations allow to set different row heights for items, but you must calculate all heights before rendering; some allow dynamic row heights, but have bugs and act weird or don't really work;
 others just force you to use fixed row height.
 Most implementations are also tied to some specific UI component or framework and are unusable with other ones.